-The same procedure has been applied to the LyC emitting source 5.1l, while another CoG has been constructed by averaging the five CoG of the injected models resembling the morphology at 1700\AA.
-Figure~\ref{cog} compares all the CoG after normalizing them to the saturation value at the largest radius.
-The first result which emerges from this test is the clear deviation of the CoG of the observed 5.1l LyC source from the behavior of a point-like source (stars).
-This was not explored before and suggests that in the most magnified image of the star cluster the LyC appears spatially resolved. {\it This is the first evidence of a resolved stellar LyC emission at cosmological distance.} Second, such barely resolved LyC emission appears more nucleated than the one at 1700\AA.
-Consequently, the sources of ionizing radiation appears located in the central part of the cluster.
-Indeed, from those curves, it emerges that 50\% of the flux of the stars is enclosed within a radius of $\sim$1.9 pixel, while for 5.1l it lies within $\sim$2.2 pixels.
-Additionally, we perform the Kolmogorov-Smirnov two-sample test (KS-test) to check if the CoGs derived from the stars and 5.1l source follow the same distribution (null hypothesis).
+The same procedure was applied to the LyC-emitting source 5.1l, while another CoG was constructed by averaging the five CoG of the injected models that resemble the morphology at 1700\AA.
+Figure~\ref{cog} compares all the CoGs after normalizing them to the saturation value at the largest radius.
+The first result from this test is that the CoG of the observed 5.1l LyC source clearly deviates from the behavior of a point-like source (stars).
+This was not explored before and suggests that in the most magnified image of the star cluster, the LyC appears to be spatially resolved. {\it \textup{This is the first evidence of resolved stellar LyC emission at cosmological distance}.} Second, this barely resolved LyC emission appears to be more nucleated than the emission at 1700\AA.
+Consequently, the sources of ionizing radiation appear to be located in the central part of the cluster.
+These curves show that 50\% of the stellar flux is enclosed within a radius of $\sim$1.9 pixel, while for source 5.1l, the flux lies within $\sim$2.2 pixels.
+Additionally, we performed a Kolmogorov-Smirnov two-sample test (KS-test) to determine whether the CoGs derived from the stars and from source 5.1l follow the same distribution (null hypothesis).
 For this purpose, we used the statistical function {\tt ks\_2samp} from {\tt scipy.stats}.
 After comparing the average CoG of the stars with cyan and violet CoGs, the KS-test gives $p << 0.05$.
-It means that the null hypothesis is not satisfied with the LyC profile of 5.1l and it deviates from the CoG of a point-like source.
+This means that the null hypothesis is not satisfied with the LyC profile of source 5.1l, and it deviates from the CoG of a point-like source.
 Furthermore, we also find that the half-light size of 5.1l at 1700\AA\ is larger than the ionizing region, $\sim$2.6 pixels compared to the $\sim$2.2 pixels.
-If we correct such radii for the instrumental resolution (given by the stars) we obtain an effective radius for 5.1l at 1700\AA\ $\simeq 7.8\pm1.4$~pc after de-lensing\footnote{Adopting the pixel scale of $0.03''$/pixel, 8200 pc per arcsecond at z=2.37 and $\mu_{tang} \simeq 57$, R$_{\rm eff}=0.03*8200*((2.6^{2} - 1.9^{2})^{0.5})/57$, adopting the same uncertainty on $\mu_{tang}$ reported by \citet{vanz22_CFE}.}, in agreement with \cite{vanz_sunburst}, while the LyC image (5.1l) has a smaller radius, R$_{\rm eff} \simeq 4.7\pm1.5$ pc.
-We therefore find a LyC emission which is more compact than the non-ionizing UV continuum, which we interpret as a spatial segregation of the most massive stars.
+When we correct these radii for the instrumental resolution (given by the stars), we obtain an effective radius for source 5.1l at 1700\AA\ of\ $\simeq 7.8\pm1.4$~pc after delensing\footnote{Adopting the pixel scale of $0.03''$/pixel, 8200 pc per arcsecond at z=2.37 and $\mu_{tang} \simeq 57$, R$_{\rm eff}=0.03*8200*((2.6^{2} - 1.9^{2})^{0.5})/57$, adopting the same uncertainty on $\mu_{tang}$ as reported by \citet{vanz22_CFE}.}.
+This agrees with \cite{vanz_sunburst}, while the LyC image (5.1l) has a smaller radius, R$_{\rm eff} \simeq 4.7\pm1.5$ pc.
+The LyC emission is therefore more compact than the nonionizing UV continuum, which we interpret as a spatial segregation of the most massive stars.